In This Article

-Dr. Guy Crosby a professor of nutrition at the Harvard school of public health has concluded that canola oil is generally considered healthy because it is low in saturated fat and it contains antioxidant components, phytosterols that help reduce the absorption of cholesterol in the body.
-He also states that it contains a significant amount and is a good source of heart-healthy polyunsaturated fats (9-11%).
+Dr. Guy Crosby, a professor of nutrition at the Harvard School of Public Health, has concluded that canola oil is generally considered healthy because it is low in saturated fat and contains antioxidant components, phytosterols, that help reduce the absorption of cholesterol in the body.
+He also claims that it contains a significant amount of heart-healthy polyunsaturated fats (9-11%).

 History of Canola Oil

-Not only is it genetically modified, but it is also refined which means the oil is partially hydrogenated to increase its shelf life stability.
-This results in an increased amount of negative health issues that go along with consuming it.
+It is not only genetically modified, but it is also refined, which means the oil has been partially hydrogenated to increase shelf life stability.
+This increases the number of negative health effects associated with its consumption.

 Canola Oil Study on Mice

 Temple University in Philadelphia performed a 12-month study involving mice and compared the brain health of two groups.
 One group consumed canola oil regularly, and the other group consumed olive oil regularly.
 The group that consumed olive oil versus the mice that consumed canola oil had very different outcomes.

 There were significant improvements in the brain health of the mice that consumed olive oil compared to those that consumed canola oil.

 In the canola oil-consuming group, there was a decreased level of peptides that protect neurons in the brain from damage, and there was an increased formation of plaque in the brain of the mice that consumed canola oil.

 In addition to the difference in brain health and plaque buildup, the mice that consumed canola oil also gained a significant amount of weight compared to the other group.

 Heart problems, kidney and liver problems, as well as an increased risk of hypertension and strokes, are all associated with canola oil consumption.
 The increased risk for disease is due to the excess consumption of trans fats because, during the processing, canola oil becomes partially hydrogenated, which is a trans fat.